StoDevX/AAO-React-Native/CONTRIBUTING.md

 Update the version in `package.json` to `X.Y.Z`. then `yarn && git commit -av`.
 Then `git tag vX.Y.Z`.
 Then `git push`, and finally `git push --tags`.
-Open a PR with the usual checklist, and enjoy!
+Open a PR with the usual checklist, and congratulations!